lcmmichielsen/scHPL/README.md

 To run the pipeline, Python 3.6 and the scipy and scikit-learn libraries need be installed.

 Below, a short explanation to use the pipeline can be found.
+The [inter-dataset vignette](vignettes/Inter-dataset.md) can be used to reproduce the inter-dataset experiment.

 ### General usage
 If you have multiple labeled datasets, progressive learning can be used to match the labels of the datasets and train a classification tree on all datasets.
 In case of one labeled dataset, the classification tree can be trained on one dataset without progressive learning.
 In both cases, the function returns a trained classification tree.